aguyfromshivalik/constants-and-references/README.md

 |Atomic mass of <sup>1</sup>H |1.00782503223 amu |https://physics.nist.gov/cgi-bin/Compositions/stand_alone.pl?ele=D&all=all&ascii=html&isotype=some  |
 |Nuclear mass of <sup>1</sup>H|1.00727645232 amu |Calculated: (atomic mass of <sup>1</sup>H - m<sub>e<sup>-</sup></sub>)|

+<b> Note: </b> Atomic mass is different than the nuclear mass and when the properties such as nuclear dynamics are studied, nuclear mass is only taken in consideration.
+It can be calculated by substracting total mass of the electrons from the atomic mass.

 ## Conversion factors

 |Description|Value|Reference or Note|